fabdelgado/fabdelgado/README.md

-👋 Hi, I’m Fabián, welcome to my GitHub profile
+👋 Hi, I’m Fabián.
+Welcome to my GitHub profile!

-- 🔭 I'm Computer Engineer, currently CTO & CoFounder at [DobleD](https://dobled.net)
+🔭 I'm a Computer Engineer, currently CTO & Co-Founder at DobleD.
-- 🌱 I'm learning and working with Golang right now
+🌱 I'm currently working with Golang.
-- ⌛ Previously, I worked on PHP and Drupal primarily for more than 10 years
+⌛ Previously, I worked primarily with PHP and Drupal for over 10 years.
-- 🤔 I'm an indie hacker at AI in my free time
+🤔 In my free time, I'm an indie hacker focusing on AI.
-- 👨🏼‍💼 Let's connect through LinkedIn [Linkedin](https://www.linkedin.com/in/fabdelgado/)
+👨🏼‍💼 Let's connect on LinkedIn.